sur-tan/RepData_PeerAssessment1/PA1_template.md

 ## Loading and preprocessing the data

-1. Loading the required libraries
+1. Load the required libraries

 ```r
     ## load libraries and suppress messages and warning messages